Category: Philosophy Of Travel

 The Deeply Misunderstood Nature Of On-The-Road Hospitality

 During a recent post-film Q&A, someone stood up and said: “You said you received a lot of hospitality wherever you went, and that people were always happy to give you food and shelter, even those with very little to give.”
 So far so good.
-“But didn’t you feel like you were just taking advantage of people the whole time?” […] Continue reading →
+“But didn’t you feel like you were just taking advantage of people the whole time?”
+Oh.
+A loaded question.
+Got you.
+Thank you very much for asking, madam.
+Continue reading →

 -